How to Get Rid of Standing Water in Your Yard: A Guide

 Create a Dry Creek Bed

 If you want to install a french drain to keep rainwater out of your basement, you might think about creating a dry creek.
 A dry creek is a way to redirect water away from your home and down the street.
-You can use rocks, gravel, or even concrete blocks to make a dry creek.
+To make a dry creek, you can use rocks, gravel, or even concrete blocks.

-A dry creek won't work if there are no drains nearby.
-So if you're installing one near a driveway or walkway, make sure to divert the water away from those areas.
-And remember, always divert your water toward a drainage system -- never towards your neighbor's property or onto a public sidewalk.
+A dry creek won’t work if there are no drains nearby.
+So, if you’re installing one near a driveway or walkway, make sure to divert the water away from those areas.
+And remember, always divert your water toward a drainage system — never toward your neighbor’s property or onto a public sidewalk.
 Doing so could get you in hot water.

 Control Runoff Water with a Storm Drain or Dry Well